 Chocolate cake gets an exciting makeover with three distinct chocolate flavours hidden beneath luscious vanilla marshmallow fluff buttercream in this recipe for triple chocolate layer cake.
 It’s a simple but effective concept.

 March is my crazy month of birthday cake baking.
 My record is 4 cakes in the space of just 10 days.
 That’s a lot of eggs.
 A lot of icing.
 A lot of cake.
 It really is a cake-a-thon.
-In the midst of this baking madness, this fantastic triple chocolate layer cake with marshmallow buttercream was born for my younger daughter’s birthday a few years back.
+In the midst of this baking madness a few years back this fantastic triple chocolate layer cake with marshmallow buttercream was born to celebrate my younger daughter’s birthday.

 We’re talking about three distinct layers of light & bouncy chocolate sponge cake:

-- White chocolate & vanilla – sweet & fresh
+- White chocolate & vanilla – sweet & fresh.

-- Malted milk chocolate – homely, comforting chocolate heaven
+- Malted milk chocolate – homely, comforting chocolate heaven.

-- Dark Chocolate – satisfyingly intense
+- Dark Chocolate – satisfyingly intense.

-Yes, this triple chocolate layer cake is essentially a large chocolate cake.
-But the different layers that reveal themselves once the cake is cut into takes it over the edge.
-It is far more exciting than a typical chocolate cake.
+- The visual effect of this three-layer cake is a secret – until it’s cut into.
+Yes, this triple chocolate cake is essentially a large chocolate cake.
+But the different layers that reveal themselves once the cake is cut into take it over the edge.

-I’d say this recipe for triple chocolate cake is ideal for any chocolate lover – child or adult.
-It was a hit with everybody around our tea-table.
+I’d say this recipe for triple chocolate cake is the ultimate treat for any chocolate lover – child or adult.
+It was a hit with everybody around our tea table.
+One or two people picked out their favourite layers, but most, me included, just fell for the entire bundle.

-What is Marshmallow Fluff Buttercream?
+What is Marshmallow Fluff buttercream?

-It’s a regular buttercream with the addition of Marshmallow Fluff & vanilla bean paste.
+It’s a regular cream cheese frosting with the addition of Marshmallow Fluff & vanilla bean paste mixed in.

 Marshmallow Fluff, if you’ve not come across it before, is a spreadable marshmallow creme, hugely popular in the US.
 It is now commonly available in UK supermarkets too – try looking for it in the chocolate spread area.